 Yorba Linda in Orange County, California — The American West (Pacific Coastal)

 Topics and series.
-This historical marker is listed in this topic list: Government & Politics.
-In addition, it is included in the Former U.S. Presidents: #37 Richard M. Nixon, and the Native Sons/Daughters of the Golden West series lists.
+This historical marker is listed in this topic list: Patriots & Patriotism.
+In addition, it is included in the Daughters of the American Revolution, and the Former U.S. Presidents: #37 Richard M. Nixon series lists.
+A significant historical date for this entry is January 9, 1913.

 Location.
 33° 53.364′ N, 117° 49.081′ W. Marker is in Yorba Linda, California, in Orange County.
 Marker can be reached from the intersection of Yorba Linda Boulevard and Eureka Avenue.
 Marker is located along the sidewalk, near the Richard Nixon Birthplace home, on the Richard Nixon Library & Museum Touch for map.
 Marker is at or near this postal address: 18001 Yorba Linda Boulevard, Yorba Linda CA 92886, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Richard Nixon — A California Native Son (here, next to this marker); Richard Nixon Birthplace (within shouting distance of this marker); Birthplace of Richard Milhous Nixon (about 400 feet away, measured in a direct line); Olinda (approx. 2.3 miles away); Yorba Cemetery (approx. 2.6 miles away); Bradford House (approx. 2.7 miles away); Site of Don Bernardo Yorba Hacienda (approx. 2.8 miles away); Olinda Oil Museum and Trail (approx. 2.8 miles away).
 Touch for a list and map of all markers in Yorba Linda.